MangelMaxime/eleventy-layout-nacara/docs/docs/layouts/base.md

 The base layout can be accessed using the `nacara/layouts/base.njk`.

-This layout provides the basic structure of the page, by default it will render a page with a navbar, the content and a footer if the `footer.nacara` is defined.
+This layout provides the basic structure of the page, by default it will render a page with a navbar, the content and a footer if `footer.nacara` is defined.

 **Usage**